Comparing Prepaid Card Offers

 - Transit cards

 How does a prepaid card work?

 Using prepaid cards is very simple.
 You just need to load the amount of money you want to have available for purchases onto the card; then, as you use the card, keep an eye on your balance to be sure it will cover the purchases you want to make.
-For example, if you load a prepaid card with $100 and buy something for $20, you’ll have a balance of $80 left to spend on your prepaid card.
-If the balance on your prepaid card reaches $0, or if you want to make a purchase that exceeds the card’s current balance, you must add more money or cover the difference with another form of payment, as in the case sometimes with a gift card.
+For example, if you load a prepaid card with $100 and buy something for $20, you’ll have a balance of $80 left to spend.
+If the balance reaches $0, or if you want to make a purchase that exceeds the card’s current balance, you must add more money or cover the difference with another form of payment, as in the case sometimes with a gift card.

-Debit cards pull money out of your bank account to cover your purchases, so you’ll need to keep an eye on the balance of the account linked to your card to ensure you’re not spending more money than you have.
-If you overcharge, your card may be declined or, if you’re not opted into overdraft protection, your bank may charge you overdraft fees to cover the purchase.
+If you overcharge, your card may be declined or your bank may charge you overdraft fees to cover the purchase.
 Debit cards also usually have daily spending limits, so you may not be able to make especially large purchases with a debit card.

 A credit card is a lending product that allows you to borrow money from a bank to cover your purchases.
 Unlike with debit and prepaid cards, when you use a credit card to buy something you are using the bank’s money, not your own.
 You then pay back the money you’ve borrowed by the due date or pay a minimum with the understanding that you’ll pay interest on the balance in exchange for carrying the debt from month to month.

 There are several types of credit cards, and many let you earn rewards on your spending and build or repair your credit history: